Columbia Transportation: Active routes

-Routes colored yellow are operated by Luxury Transportation.The Bakers Field Shuttle uses Columbia Athletics-branded Academy buses.

 Former Routes

 Columbia Commuter Shuttles

 In August 2020, Columbia announced that they would start commuter shuttle service in the Fall 2020 semester.
 These buses would function as express buses, linking areas that do not have direct connections to Columbia to each campus.
 The contractor for these routes is Academy Bus Lines, using coach buses.
 The original system included the Yankee Stadium Commuter Route, which functioned essentially as a park and ride route, however this was discontinued due to extremely low ridership.
 The buses assigned to the Yankee Stadium route were reassigned to the East Manhattan Route.
 The Queens-Riverdale Commuter Route, however still serves the Southfield Commuter Lot at Citi Field park and ride in Queens.
 The Commuter Shuttle Service ended on December 30, 2021.